apple-fritter/muffin.stuffin.py/README.md

 # bookmark.egress

-`bookmark.egress` is a Python script that extracts bookmark data from a Firefox `places.sqlite` file and exports it as an HTML file.
+bookmark.egress is a Python script that extracts bookmark data from a Firefox `places.sqlite` file and exports it as an HTML file.
 The HTML file retains the organizational structure of bookmarks, and includes only the title and URL information.

-By using `bookmark.egress`, users can save time and manage their bookmarks more efficiently.
+By using bookmark.egress, users can save time and manage their bookmarks more efficiently.

 ## Usage

 To use the program, first make sure you have Python installed on your machine.
-Then, download the `bookmark-egress.py` file and save it in the same directory as your `places.sqlite` file.
+Then, download the `egress.py` file and save it in the same directory as your `places.sqlite` file.

-To run the program, open a terminal in the same directory as the `firefox-egress.py` and `places.sqlite` files, and enter the following command:
+To run the program, open a terminal in the same directory as the `egress.py` and `places.sqlite` files, and enter the following command:

-`python bookmark-egress.py`
+`python egress.py`

 The program will automatically locate the `places.sqlite` file and export the bookmark data to an HTML file named `bookmarks.html`.